Oslo, Norway

 Individual therapy for English speakers in Oslo

-What individual therapy with me involves
+What therapy involves

 Who comes to see me